vmware-tanzu/tanzu-cli/docs/full/context-recommended-plugins.md

 tanzu configuration file.
 Each discovery source points to a plugin repository which can contain one or more plugins.

-## Standalone Plugins

-The scope of a plugin depends on how the plugin is getting installed on the user's machine.
-Users can run the `tanzu plugin search` command to see all available plugins from the configured discovery sources.

-If the user wants to install a plugin that is not dependent on any active context and wants to use it with the Tanzu CLI, the user can run `tanzu plugin install <plugin-name>` to install the required plugin.
-Installing the plugin this way will make the plugin a standalone plugin and it will not be associated with any contexts.

-## Context-scoped Plugins
+## Context-Recommended Plugins

 As mentioned above in the abstract section, there might be a scenario when a user is working with multiple contexts at a time and wants to automatically select the right set of plugins and plugin versions based on the currently active context.
-The context-scoped plugin implementation is useful in this scenario.
+The context-recommended plugin implementation is useful in this scenario.

 When the CLI user creates a new context for the Tanzu CLI using the `tanzu context create` command, the CLI adds a context in the tanzu configuration file